ergoplatform/community/CONTRIBUTING.md

 ## Community Guidelines

-We want to keep the Ergo community awesome, growing and collaborative.
-We need your help to keep it that way.
-To help with this we've come up with some general guidelines for the community as a whole:

-- Be nice: Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
-We like nice people way better than mean ones!
+The reason why we are all here is to build a project that thrives and lasts for years to come.
+As such it is vital that we each do our best to keep discussions courteous and civil, even when we inevitably do encounter serious disagreements and our patience may end up being tested.

-- Stay on topic: Make sure that you are posting to the correct channel and avoid off-topic discussions.
-Remember when you update an issue or respond to an email you are potentially sending to a large number of people.
-Please consider this before you update.
+Furthermore, remember that community members have varied amounts of time which they can commit to the project.
+Make sure that you are posting to the correct channel and avoid off-topic discussions.
+When you update an issue or respond to an email you are potentially sending to a large number of people.
+Please consider this and make sure what you are posting is indeed relevant.
-Also remember that nobody likes spam.

 ## Dive Right In